Mara-Li/obsidian-location-to-coordinate/README.md

 ## Quick start

 1) Ensure your Markdown file has YAML frontmatter and contains address information (either as one field or multiple fields).
-2) Open the settings for “Location To Coordinate” and configure:
+2) Open the settings for “Geocoder” and configure:
    - Input keys (Simple or Template)
    - Output keys (Simple or Template)
    - Whether you use nested keys (Object toggle)